 The Council is a Member of the Stroud Valleys Canal Company (SVCC) and is entitled to nominate a Director to the Board of Directors.
-For the period 2020/21, the Council chose not to do so.
+For the period 2021/22, the Council chose not to do so.
 The company was formed in 2009 to hold land associated with the Canal Restoration Project led by the Council and to maintain and operate the canal post-restoration.
-All payments to SVCC during 2020/21 relate to the Agreement between the respective parties dated 16 March 2012.
+All payments to SVCC during 2021/22 relate to the Agreement between the respective parties dated 16 March 2012.

 Also, the Council is one of seven equal shareholders of Ubico Limited.
 The other owners are Cheltenham Borough Council, Cotswold District Council, Forest of Dean District Council, Gloucestershire County Council, Tewkesbury Borough Council and West Oxfordshire.
 The company is responsible for delivering the shareholders' environmental services such as refuse and recycling within their respective council boundaries.
 Stroud District Council joined in January 2016 and in July 2016 Ubico Limited took over collection of waste and recycling from Veolia Limited.
-Since Stroud District Council does not exercise control or joint control or significant influence over the company, its accounts have not been consolidated into group accounts; however, full disclosure notes are provided.
+Since Stroud District Council does not exercise control or joint control or significant influence over the company, its accounts have not been consolidated into group accounts; however, full disclosure notes are provided to the Council.

-38. Contingent Liabilities
+36. Contingent Liabilities

-The Council has no contingent liabilities as at 31 March 2020 or 31 March 2021.
+The Council has no contingent liabilities as at 31 March 2021 or 31 March 2022.

-39. Contingent Assets
+37. Contingent Assets

-The Council has lodged a claim for overpaid postage VAT of up to £0.65m as at 31 March 2021.
+The Council had lodged a claim for overpaid postage VAT of up to £0.65m as at 31 March 2022, but withdrew from legal proceedings in May 2022.

-40. Covid-19 Government Funding
+38. Covid-19 Government Funding